Is Weighted or Unweighted GPA More Important?

 The scale for weighted courses is higher than that of unweighted courses.
 Although different high schools weigh classes differently, one common practice is to assign one extra point value to weighted classes on the GPA scale.
 In other words, a grade of A corresponds with 5 points, a B corresponds with 4, a C corresponds with 3, and a failing grade corresponds with 2 or lower.

-Because of this, weighted GPAs better reflect the overall difficulty of a student’s course load.
+Because of this, a weighted GPA better reflect the overall difficulty of a student’s course load.
 For example, a student who earned a B in an AP English Literature and Composition course would receive 4 GPA points — just as a student who earned an A in a regular English course would.

 Which is more important?